 HDRIs should be used for lighting only, not for a background or backdrop behind your product.
 This is a common beginner mistake, but an HDRI is always spherically-mapped.
 This distorts the image, resulting in a round horizon line that looks odd.
 Also, an HDRI has to be VERY high-resolution to not look blurry or pixelated when used as a backdrop.
 Super high-res HDRIs are harder to find, more expensive and become exponentially larger in file-size.

 Rather than using an HDRI for a backdrop, in KeyShot, you use a Backplate.
 Backplates are regular, 8-bit high-res stills often taken in the same location and time that the HDRI is created.
 This lets you dial in the HDRI for lighting, but have a handful of backplates to add context to your rendering.
-Backplates are often shot with a longer lens, for a more natural-looking backdrop.
+To achieve a more natural-appearing setting, it’s common to shoot backplates with a longer lens.

-The second drawback of using HDRIs for lighting has to do with shadows.
-As mentioned, HDRIs are images and they are spherically-mapped around the environment.
+Another drawback of using HDRIs for lighting has to do with shadows.
+As mentioned, HDRIs are spherically-mapped images.
 Think of a beach ball.
 Now, imagine taking an image and applying it to the inside of the beach ball.
 Your KeyShot scene exists within the center of the beach ball.

 When the HDRI casts light into your scene, every pixel of the HDRI is the same distance from the center of the scene.
 Thus, the light source(s) are all the same distance from the middle of the KeyShot scene.
 This is not how our world works, and it leads to unrealistic shadows and highlights.

-Falloff is a term used to describe how light and shadows behave over distance.
+The term falloff describes how light and shadows behave over distance.
 As light travels, it scatters and thus it appears to be less intense as it moves from its origin.
 The same thing happens with shadows.
 A shadow’s shape and softness is defined by how far the light is from the object casting the shadow, as well as how big the area of light emission is.
 While you can control the size and softness of light sources within an HDRI, you can’t control the distance an HDRI pin is from an object.
 The result of this that HDRIs don’t produce as realistic shadows as physical lights do.

 What is a physical light?

 In KeyShot, any light that is not an HDRI is a physical light.
 There are five kinds of physical lights in KeyShot.
-Lights are treated as materials.
-They must be applied to a physical object or piece of geometry in your scene to work.
+Lights are materials in KeyShot, not objects.
+You apply thme to a physical object or piece of geometry in your scene to work.

 The following are the different light materials in KeyShot: